 A graduate degree can command thousands of dollars more per year for an educator.1 Of course, earning an advanced degree takes time and money, but the pros often outweigh the cons.
-Many people earn the master’s online while working and/or parenting.
+Many people earn their master’s online while working and/or parenting.

 If you’re interested in expanding your knowledge, developing your skills, and advancing your career as an educator by earning your master’s in higher education, read on to learn everything you need to know.